 Disputes in known donation cases very commonly stem from underlying mismatched expectations.
 You should not rush into trying to conceive, and make sure that you discuss the roles you each intend to have.
 Be as clear as you can about what you want, and be honest with each other and yourselves.
 It is important to talk about your roles generally, as well as day-to-day practicalities.

-There are no fixed requirements for 'formalising' pre-conception agreements (they do not, for example, need to be witnessed by a solicitor).
+There are no fixed requirements for 'formalising' pre-conception agreements for known donation or co-parenting (they do not, for example, need to be witnessed by a solicitor).
 However, an agreement is likely to carry more weight if it is legally accurate and if the parties have had legal advice before it is signed.

 The law dictates who the legal parents are (and who has parental responsibility), irrespective of what the adults have agreed.
 Under UK law a child can have no more than two legal parents.
-The birth mother (or person who gives birth, if trans) is always the legal mother and must be registered on the birth certificate.
-The other legal parent is either her spouse/ civil partner (find out more about parenthood for non-birth mothers and fathers who conceive with donor sperm) or possibly the biological father (find out more about the parenthood of sperm donors and co-parents).
+The birth mother (or person who gives birth, if they are transgender) is always the legal mother and must be registered on the birth certificate.
+The other legal parent is either their spouse/ civil partner (find out more about parenthood for non-birth mothers and fathers who conceive with donor sperm) or possibly the biological father (find out more about the parenthood of sperm donors and co-parents).

 If the legal parents are married or in a civil partnership with each other, they must both be recorded on the birth certificate and they share parental responsibility automatically.
 If they are not married or in a civil partnership with each other, then they can choose whether to register the second parent on the birth certificate (both must agree if they want to do so).
 This is a significant decision, since it will give the other parent parental responsibility.

 If those involved do not all agree, the law is much more complex.
-Find out more about known donor disputes.
+Find out more about co-parenting and known donor disputes.

 Have we answered your question?
 Would you like advice on your personal circumstances?